Volunteer Force (New Zealand): The New Zealand Wars

-During the 1830s and 1840s, European settlers formed a number of volunteer units throughout the North Island and in Nelson in response to the fear of attack by local Maori.
+During the 1830s and 1840s, European settlers formed a number of volunteer units throughout the North Island and in Nelson in response to the fear of attack by local Māori.
 These units were not sanctioned by the colonial government and had no legal standing.
 From 1840, various British military units were stationed in New Zealand and provided the primary source of protection to European settlers.
 The militia act 1845 provided the governor with the power to raise a militia from local settlers in times of need.
-When activated, the Militia would consist of all non-Maori, male British subjects between the ages of 18 and 60.
+When activated, the Militia would consist of all non-Māori, male British subjects between the ages of 18 and 60.
 The Militia could only be utilised within 25 miles of their local police station and were intended to supplement the regular British forces in an emergency.

 The militia proved to be unpopular for the settlers due to the economic dislocation caused when it was called out.
 Militiamen were also dissatisfied with the men appointed as officers and by the poor pay.
 Even the government was unhappy with the system as it struggled to cover the cost of maintaining the Militia when it was called out.
 The Militia Act 1845 was replaced by the Militia act 1858, which was largely identical but now provided a provision to raise units of volunteers.
 Unlike the Militia, however, the volunteers could be called on to fight anywhere in New Zealand.

 One of the first volunteer units to be raised was the Taranaki Rifles in 1859.
-The Taranaki Rifles were called out for active service during the First Taranaki War and fought battles with Maori at Waireka and Mahoetahi in 1860 and 1861 respectively.
+The Taranaki Rifles were called out for active service during the First Taranaki War and fought battles with Māori at Waireka and Mahoetahi in 1860 and 1861 respectively.

-In 1862, New regulations introduced required all volunteer units to disband and, if willing, reenlist.
-The requirement to disband was meet with indignation and meant the loss of units records of service.
+In 1862, new regulations introduced required all volunteer units to disband and, if willing, reenlist.
+The requirement to disband was met with indignation and meant the loss of units records of service.
 Although many units reenlisted, there was a drop in volunteer numbers and unit seniority was reset to the date of reenlistment.
-In 1864 the New Zealand government adopted a self reliance policy which was intended to put more dependence on local militia and friendly Maori.
+In 1864 the New Zealand government adopted a self reliance policy which was intended to put more dependence on local militia and friendly Māori.
 Correspondingly, the Imperial Regiments began to withdraw from New Zealand in 1866, with the last regiment leaving in 1870.
 As part of this policy the government introduced the Volunteer Force Act 1865.